frillsdev/frills.dev/src/content/blog/forest-bathing.md

 - Decorate your surroundings with nature, bring the colours indoors, greens, browns, wood, house plants, essential oils.
 - Work outside if you can: take that meeting outside; bring your laptop into the garden; get some fresh air at lunchtime.
 - If you can't work outside, open that goddamn window!
-Especially when it's raining. *Frills drools at the smell of petrichor*
+Especially when it's raining. <i>drools at the smell of petrichor</i>
 - [Go for a stupid little walk for your stupid mental health](https://www.youtube.com/shorts/YLveBiwn3RY).
 - Look up, notice what isn't directly in your eyeline.
 - Touch grass.
 Honestly, just touch it.